shawntabrizi/rust-and-polkadot-workshop/pre-rust/crypto/hash-structures.md

 Data which is not relevant to you can be represented just by their hash.
 Then, with those hashes, and all the relevant nodes leading to the data you are interested in, you are able to verify that this structure contains that data.

-To re-emphasize, this is possible because it is assumed that it would be nearly impossible for me to construct a hash which matches my merkle root while making up data in order to trick you into thinking the tree has some data it does not.
+To re-emphasize, this is possible because it would be nearly impossible for me to construct a hash that matches my merkle root while manipulating or making up the underlying data.
+Hence, it is impossible to trick you into thinking the tree has some data it does not.
 The output of a hash is random, and finding some data which would work, especially one that is coherent to my claims, would be impractical.

-Merkle proof reduce the amount of data needed to prove the existence of data from `O(N)` to `O(log N)`.
+Merkle proof reduces the amount of data needed to prove the existence of data from `O(N)` to `O(log N)`.
+If you are familiar with the concepts of computability and complexity, you would really appreciated this performance improvement!